JadeMaveric/LinearAlegebra/readme.md

 for now, I want to get a feel of the math involved

-* Perhaps linear algera isn't the best name to give this library since I'll only add functionality required for NeuralNets as needed.
+* Perhaps linear algera isn't the best name to give this library since I'll only add functionality required for NeuralNets (as needed).